Cyvann7/WASMSnake/README.md

 # WASMSnake
 WebAssembly Snake

-Built in rust, compiled to WebAssembly
+Built in rust, compiled to WebAssembly.
 Made for fun